25+ Vegan Soy Curl Recipes

 photo collage of 4 soy curl recipes with title for page

 If you are looking for an easy versatile meat replacement, there’s no need to look any further because soy curls are the best thing that I have found to use in a wide range of different recipes and most people don’t even realize it’s not meat.
-We love to make vegan BBQ sandwiches and even meatless stir-fries with them.
+We love to make vegan BBQ sandwiches and even meatless stir-fries with them, and that is only the beginning.

 What are soy curls?